Gravicity/nextcloud-railway-template/RAILWAY_DEPLOY.md

 ### Issue: "Service not accessible via public URL"
 **Solution**:
 - Ensure Public Networking is set to **HTTP** (not "Unexposed")
-- Check that healthcheck path is set to `/status.php`
+- Wait for deployment to complete fully (can take 5-10 minutes)
-- Wait for deployment to complete fully
+- Check Deploy Logs for any startup errors

 ### Issue: "Build fails or startup errors"
 **Solution**: